s-a-v-a-n-n-a/4th_semester/Move&forwarding/README.md

 **INTRODUCTION**
 --------------------
-In [last article](https://github.com/s-a-v-a-n-n-a/4th_semester/tree/main/Int_microscope#readme) about move and copy investigation it was established that move is better in effectiveness.
+In [last article](https://github.com/s-a-v-a-n-n-a/4th_semester/tree/main/Int_microscope#readme) about move and copy investigation was established that move is better in effectiveness.
 But is it really appropriate for constant usage and why?

 In this investigation `std::move` and `std::forward` will be studied and some illustrating examples will be shown.